 The flavors of the salad come together nicely if it sits for at least 30 minutes in the fridge before serving.

 This recipe can easily be prepared a day or two ahead of when you want to eat it.
 The ingredients hold their texture quite well!

 I hope you enjoy this recipe!
 If you make it, please rate and comment below so others benefit from your experience.

 Vegan Waldorf Salad

 - black pepper , to taste

-- Stir in 2 tbsp vegan mayonnaise, 3 tbsp vegan yogurt and ¼ tsp salt.
-If using, stir in 1 tbsp lemon juice, 1 tsp Dijon mustard and black pepper to taste.
+- Stir in vegan mayonnaise, vegan yogurt and salt.
+If using, stir in lemon juice, Dijon mustard and black pepper.2 tbsp vegan mayonnaise, 3 tbsp vegan yogurt, ¼ tsp salt, 1 tbsp lemon juice, 1 tsp Dijon mustard, black pepper

 - Toss until all ingredients are well combined.

 - Serve cold!
 This salad is best after resting for 30 minutes in the fridge.